lucasvegi/Elixir-Code-Smells/README.md

   15
   ```

-* __Refactoring:__ To remove this code smell, the developer simply must replace the unnecessary macro with structures that are simpler to write and understand, such as named functions.
+* __Refactoring:__ To remove this code smell, the developer must replace the unnecessary macro with structures that are simpler to write and understand, such as named functions.
 The code shown below is the result of the refactoring of the previous example.
-Basically, the ``sum/2`` macro has been transformed into a conventionally named function:
+Basically, the ``sum/2`` macro has been transformed into a conventional named function:

   ```elixir
   defmodule MyMacro do